trymhaak/executive-security-dashboard/README.md

 4. Connect to Azure Log Analytics to execute the queries
 5. Add time range filtering and error handling

-## Easy Access Options
+## Sharing the Documentation

-You can access and share this reference with your team in several ways:
+This project is hosted on GitHub Pages for easy sharing:

-1. **GitHub Pages (Recommended)**:
+- Simply share the links from the "Live Demo Links" section at the top of this README
-   - The query mapping is published at: https://trymhaak.github.io/executive-security-dashboard-pages/query_mapping.html
+- No local setup or server required for viewers

-   - The dashboard demo is at: https://trymhaak.github.io/executive-security-dashboard-pages/
+For offline reference, you can export the pages as PDFs:

-2. **Netlify Deployment**:
+1. Open any of the GitHub Pages links in Chrome
-   - Alternatively, use the Netlify deployment at: https://trymhaak-exec-security-dashboard.windsurf.build/
+2. Press Ctrl+P (or Cmd+P on Mac)

-3. **PDF Export**:
+3. Change destination to "Save as PDF"
-   - For offline sharing, export the query mapping as a PDF from any of the above URLs
+4. Click Save

 ## Project Structure